methinks82/boomLogger/Readme.md

 ### **Events**
 When you log a message an **Event** is created.
 These events contain the following data:
-* **Timestamp-** When the event was created.
+* **Timestamp -** When the event was created.
 This is automatically set when the event is created
-* **Level-** As described above.
+* **Level -** As described above.
 This is automatically set based on what function creates it
-* **Message-** A description of what happened, set by the user
+* **Message -** A description of what happened, set by the user
 * **Caller *[Optional]* -** The name of the function from which the event was logged
 * **Code *[Optional]* -** A user defined error code or something similar